stignarnia/downstream/README.md

 * double click on the `Downstream Launcher.bat` file and enjoy

 ### WINDOWS TUTORIAL
 **N.B:** ffmpeg.zeranoe.com closed since Sep 18, 2020.
-If you are following the video tutorial, download ffmpeg from another source available on [ffmpeg site](https://www.ffmpeg.org/download.html) (nightly build is no more required)
+If you are following the video tutorial, download ffmpeg from another source available on the [ffmpeg website](https://www.ffmpeg.org/download.html) (nightly build is no more required)

 **N.B:** This video was made for [PoliDown](https://github.com/sup3rgiu/PoliDown), ignore everything after the succesful execution of the `npm install` command